TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 7/1 Chronicles 7.1.md

 ---

-And of the sons of Issachar: Tola, and Puah, Jashub, and Shimron, four.
+Of the sons of Issachar: Tola, and Puah, Jashub, and Shimron, four.